-- 6.1 The Research Ethics Board (REB) derives its authority from the University. - 6.2 The Vice-President, Research and International is responsible for administrative and operational aspects of the REB. - 6.3 The Vice-President, Research and International is responsible for determining ongoing financial and administrative resources that are required for the REB to fulfill its duties; by approving this Policy, the Board of Governors has delegated authority to the Vice-President, Research and International to ensure and for ensuring that these resources are provided. - 6.4 The University shall authorize such number of REBs organized around volume and type of submission, as determined recommended to be appropriate by the Vice-President, Research and International. - 6.5 The REB is responsible for reviewing all research covered by this Policy.
+- 6.1 The Research Ethics Board derives its authority from the University. - 6.2 The Vice-President, Research and International is responsible for administrative and operational aspects of the REB. - 6.3 The Vice-President, Research and International is responsible for determining ongoing financial and administrative resources that are required for the REB to fulfill its duties.
+By approving this Policy, the Board of Governors has delegated authority to the Vice-President, Research and International to ensure that these resources are provided. - 6.4 The University shall authorize such number of REBs organized around volume and type of submission, as recommended to be appropriate by the Vice-President, Research and International. - 6.5 The REB is responsible for reviewing all research covered by this Policy.
 It has the mandate to review and maintain ongoing oversight of the ethical acceptability of research on behalf of the institution, including approving, rejecting, proposing Provisos to, or suspending or terminating any proposed or ongoing research involving Human Participants. - 6.6 The REB shall operate in an impartial manner and be independent in its decision making.
-The decisions of the REB are not subject to review or interference by the Vice-President, Research and International, the Senate, the Board of Governors, or any other person or body except to the extent that such decisions may be reviewed through Request for Reconsideration or through the Research Ethics Appeal Process, pursuant to this Policy or its Procedures.

-6.7 The Vice-President, Research and International or their delegate is responsible for ensuring that members of the REB are informed and educated regarding all ethics requirements of the Tri-Council granting agencies and all other provincial, national, and international laws, as well as regulations, policies, standards, and guidelines that are relevant to research ethics review.
+The decisions of the REB are not subject to review or interference by the Vice-President, Research and International, the Senate, the Board of Governors, or any other person or body except to the extent that such decisions may be reviewed through Reconsideration or the Research Ethics Appeal Process, pursuant to this Policy or its Procedures. - 6.7 To ensure independence in REB decision making, the Vice-President, Research and International and other University senior administrators shall not serve on the REB, nor shall such individuals be present during REB deliberations. - 6.8 The Vice-President, Research and International and/or other senior administrators responsible for research compliance shall meet at least once per semester with the REB to discuss policy issues, general issues arising from the REB's activities, or training and education needs, to the benefit of the overall operation and mandate of the REB. - 6.9 The Vice-President, Research and International or their delegate is responsible for ensuring that members of the REB are informed and educated regarding all ethics requirements of the Tri-Council granting agencies and all other provincial, national, and international laws, as well as regulations, policies, standards, and guidelines that are relevant to research ethics review.